How Much Does Fence Installation Cost in Regina? (June 2026 Update)

 How to Save Money on Fence Installation

-If those numbers gave you a bit of sticker shock, don't worry.
-You can trim the bill without building a flimsy fence.
+If those numbers make you want to put the shovel back in the shed, there are ways to trim the bill.
 First, talk to your neighbors.
-In Regina, it is very common to split the cost of a shared property line fence.
-If you can get the folks on both sides of you to agree on a style, you could cut your personal out-of-pocket costs by nearly 50%.
+In Regina, it is common practice to split the cost of a shared property line fence.
+If you have three neighbors and you all agree on a style, your personal out-of-pocket cost could drop by 40% or more.

 How Regina Compares to Other Canadian Cities